OurchiveIO/ourchive-technical-docs/content/en/docs/contributing/developer_community.md

 toc: true
 ---

-* [Discord](https://discord.gg/MWhChSHTkz): real-time support, with dedicated channels for developers, admins, and users.

-* [Forum](tk): for troubleshooting questions, feature brainstorming, or other conversations that are more suited for a forum.
+* [Mastodon](https://federatedfandom.net/@ourchive): real-time questions and updates for MVP work.

-* [Mailing list](tk): for staying up to date with a weekly summary of news.
+* [Mailing list](https://docs.getourchive.io/#/portal/): for staying up to date with a weekly summary of news.

 ## Code